Old Reykjavík is in the heart of the capital. A focal point of many historic and introductory walking tours about the town.

 Sitting in the park and the pond are several buildings of interest, including Reykjavík’s waterside Ráðhús, a postmodern construction that divides all who see it into ‘hate-its’ or ‘love-its’.

 Concrete stilts, tinted windows and mossy walls make it look like a half-bird, half-building rising from Tjörnin.
-Inside there’s a fabulous 3D map of Iceland – all mountains and volcanoes, with flecks of nothing-towns disappearing between the peaks.
+Inside there’s a great 3D map of Iceland – all mountains and volcanoes, with flecks of nothing-towns disappearing between the peaks.

 The modern Alþingi